AstroNull3542/my-maze-horror-game/README.md

 ## License

 This project is open-source.
-Modify and distribute as needed.
+Modify and distribute as needed (If you can, that is).